 Trump has given us many egregious statements and acts, but none seem to damage him in the polls.
 The list is seemingly endless: Mexican rapists, bleeding from her wherever, Judge Curiel’s conflict of interest, the total ban of Muslim’s entering the country, the wall, and his attack on the Khans.
 One of the salient questions from this bountiful stream of political diarrhea is will the electorate remember any of this by the election? meaning that if Trump can clean up his act some time in September and be a good boy in October, he could get lucky in November.
 Why on God’s green earth would anyone forget any of this stuff?
 But, then again many Americans aren’t sure whether World War I or World War II came first.

 Nixon and his merry band of rat-fucking bastards taught us lots of things, but none more important than that of the October surprise.
 The fictitious Communist League of Negro Women was used to smear The Pink Lady, Helen Gahagan Douglas, in the California senate race of 1950 in the waning days of campaign.
 The idea was to publish damning allegations or “evidence” too close to the election for your opponent to counter and for the electorate to forget.
-Part of this phenomenon is due to recent events having more influence than more distant ones, unless you’ve forgotten to put the toilet seat down last November or lost your keys during your last vacation.
+Part of this phenomenon is due to recent events having more influence than more distant ones, unless you’ve forgotten to put the toilet seat down last November or lost your keys during your last vacation; those things never seem to be forgotten!
+I KNOW, Ma!
+I locked the keys in the trunk that time on Padre Island.
+I was ten for crying out loud!
+TEN!
 These things never seem to die.

 Ebbinghaus, Schacter, & the Seven Sins

 Why wouldn’t we remember Trump’s transgressions against human decency?
 Human kind has pondered the vagaries of memory since Aristotle’s time, but things didn’t really take off until the 1880’s when a plucky young lad, Hermann Ebbinghaus, hid himself away in a left-bank Parisian loft to memorize three letter nonsense syllables.
 He gave us such gems as the forgetting curve, the learning curve, short-term memory, and long-term memory.
-In 2000, Eric Kandel establish the biological basis for memory, but it is the work of Daniel Schacter and his Seven Sins of Memory.
+In 2000, Eric Kandel establish the biological basis for memory, but it is the work of Daniel Schacter and his Seven Sins of Memory that interest us most.

 Schacter has studied memory from his lofty ivory perch at Harvard’s Memory Lab.
 He has distilled seven flaws in memory most of which are connected to forgetting: transience, absentmindedness, blocking, misattribution, suggestibility, bias and persistence.
 Some of these are quite simple and we all intuitively know them.
 After all, we’ve all experienced them on an almost daily basis and can figure out what went wrong.